hvolschenk/git-gt/README.md

 Merge a branch into yours (master for example, and in most cases)

-    $ ./gt.sh mg master
+    $ gt mg master

 _This wil check-out master, pull it, check-out your current branch, and merge master into it._

+### rb: Rebase

+Rebases your current branch onto the end of the given branch

+__Usage__

+Rebase your branch onto another branch (master in this example, and probably in most cases)

+    $ gt rb master

+_This wil check-out master, pull it, check-out your current branch, and rebase your current branch onto the end of master._

 ### Notes

 All commands listed above can be run in any order.
 Ex:

-    $ ./gt.sh br -d branch other-branch
+    $ gt br -d branch other-branch

 Could also be written as

-    $ ./gt.sh other-branch br branch -d
+    $ gt other-branch br branch -d

 Could also be written as

-    $ ./gt.sh branch other-branch br -d
+    $ gt branch other-branch br -d

 Or any other way you can imagine it.

-The only drawback to this is that there are certain branch names that cannot be used because of this, these are: st, br, ad, cm, pl, ps, de, mg - or anyother command name that I might have forgotten to list here
+The only drawback to this is that there are certain branch names that cannot be used because of this, these are: st, br, ad, cm, pl, ps, de, mg, rb - or anyother command name that I might have forgotten to list here